-With the diversion of the Owens River into the Los Angeles Aqueduct beginning in 1913, Owens Lake (the river’s natural terminus) became dry by 1926.
-Shortly thereafter severe alkali dust storms arising from the 100 square-mile dry lakebed began to plague the region—as much as four million tons of dust per year has been reported to have traveled as far as San Bernardino and other southern locations.
+With the diversion of the Owens River into the Los Angeles Aqueduct beginning in 1913, Owens Lake, the river’s natural terminus, became bone dry by 1926.
+Shortly thereafter, severe alkali dust storms arising from the 108 square-mile dry lakebed began to plague the region regularly—as much as four million tons of Owens Lake dust per year has been reported to have traveled as far as San Bernardino and other southern locations.

-By the 1980s, national air pollution standards were set by the EPA for windblown particulate matter ten microns in diameter or less (PM-10) usually associated with dust, smoke, and haze resulting from natural fires, motor vehicles, industry, or agriculture practices.
-Owens Lake is considered to be the largest single source of PM-10 in the nation.
+By the 1980s, national air pollution standards had been set by the EPA for windblown particulate matter ten microns in diameter or less (PM-10).
+Usually associated with dust, smoke, and haze resulting from natural fires, motor vehicles, industry or agriculture, Owens Lake is considered to be the largest single source of PM-10 in the nation.

-With the passing of California Health and Safety Code 42316, a series of negotiations with the Great Basin Unified Air Pollution Control District (GBUAPCD) resulted in late 1990s.
-The City of Los Angeles and GBUAPCD entered into a Memorandum of Agreement (MOA) in July 1998 requiring that dust control mitigation measures designed to meet state and federal air quality standards were in place by the mid-2000s.
-It was agreed that LADWP would remediate 40 square-miles of the dry Owens lakebed—initiating the largest dust control project of its kind in North America.
+With the passing of California Health and Safety Code 42316, a series of negotiations with the Great Basin Unified Air Pollution Control District (GBUAPCD) took place during late 1990s.
+The City of Los Angeles and GBUAPCD entered into a Memorandum of Agreement (MOA) in July 1998, requiring the LADWP to implement dust control mitigation measures designed to meet state and federal air quality standards by the mid-2000s.
+It was agreed that LADWP would remediate 40 square-miles of the dry Owens lakebed—initiating the largest dust control project of its kind ever attempted in North America.

-Although the MOA did not require LADWP to rewater Owens Lake, it did stipulate that the department needed to begin trials of three approved dust control remediation strategies; shallow flooding, managed vegetation, and gravel or other approved “reasonable measures.”
+Although the MOA did not require LADWP to fully rewater Owens Lake, it did stipulate that the department needed to begin trials of three approved dust control remediation strategies; shallow flooding, managed vegetation, and gravel cover with other approved “reasonable measures.”